christianengineer/christianengineer.github.io/_posts/2023-11-18-ai-fueled-personal-finance-advisor.md

   // Example implementation:
   const recommendations = [];
   if (metrics.savingsRate < 0.1) {
+    recommendations.push(
-    recommendations.push('Increase your savings rate to reach your financial goals');
+      "Increase your savings rate to reach your financial goals", );
   }
   if (metrics.creditCardUtilization > 0.5) {
+    recommendations.push(
-    recommendations.push('Lower your credit card utilization for better financial health');
+      "Lower your credit card utilization for better financial health", );
   }

   return recommendations;